Skip to Content

 Notes

-Quinoa cake is soft and moist, but tender.
-Because of this, you'll want to line your pans with parchment paper and grease well if you plan to remove the cake from the pans.
+Handle with care because this cake soft and moist, you'll want to line your pans with parchment paper and grease well if you plan to remove the cake from the pans.
 Also, be careful when transferring the cake.
-Don't let this scare you though, it really is an easy cake to make!

 Nutrition Information: